Frontier Pets Review – We Tried This Sustainable Dog Food Brand

 Frontier Pets sources from regenerative, higher-welfare farms using organic and pastured practices.
 Their goal is to show Aussie pet owners there’s a kinder, more transparent way to feed their animals.

-We did find that the water didn’t absorb fully, even after five minutes, about 40% stayed pooled at the bottom.
-We tried everything: cold water, warm water, crushing the pellets.
+Prep is easy, simply scoop out the dry pellets, add an equal amount of warm water, and wait a minute or two to let them soften.
+Worth noting that the water doesn’t always absorb fully, even after five minutes, with around 40% staying pooled at the bottom.
+We tried cold water, warm water, crushing the pellets.
 Charlie didn’t mind.
-She licked the bowl clean and slurped up the leftover water.
+She licked the bowl clean every time.

 Is It Worth the Price?

-If your pup is smaller, this could absolutely be a worthwhile switch.
+At $255 for a 5kg bag that makes 20kg of food, it adds up quickly with a big dog.
+If yours is smaller, this could absolutely be a worthwhile switch.
 Frontier Pets offers sample sizes and trial packs, so you can test it out before committing to a full bag.

 Shop Frontier Pets here